Integrability as an attractor of adiabatic flows: Abstract

 \section{Abstract}

 The interplay between quantum chaos and integrability has been extensively studied in the past decades.
 We approach this topic from the point of view of geometry encoded in the quantum geometric tensor, which describes the complexity of adiabatic transformations.
 In particular, we consider two generic models of spin chains that are parameterized by two independent couplings.
 In one, the integrability breaking perturbation is global while, in the other, integrability is broken only at the boundary.
 In both cases, the shortest paths in the coupling space lead towards integrable regions and we argue that this behavior is generic.
 These regions thus act as attractors of adiabatic flows similar to river basins in nature.
-Physically, the directions towards integrable regions are characterized by faster relaxation dynamics than those parallel to integrability.
-The anisotropy between them diverges in the thermodynamic limit as the system approaches the integrable point.
-We argue that these directions also serve as attractors of the couplings' time evolution if they are considered as dynamical degrees of freedom.
-Therefore, generic systems are expected to dynamically self tune themselves to integrable or nearly integrable regimes.
-As a side result, we provide numerical evidence that the model with local integrability breaking quickly becomes chaotic but avoids ergodicity even in the thermodynamic limit.
+Physically, the directions towards integrable regions are characterized by faster relaxation dynamics than those parallel to integrability, and the anisotropy between them diverges in the thermodynamic limit as the system approaches the integrable point.
+We also provide evidence that the transition from integrable to chaotic behavior is universal for both models, similar to continuous phase transitions, and that the model with local integrability breaking quickly becomes chaotic but avoids ergodicity.